 Book Lovers’ Paradise

 The coffee aroma does not leave me even when I walk further up the street.
 Among the many shops, some of them still not closed, I see a small, white-painted bookstore.
 For books-loving people, London is mine with infinite shafts and corridors.
 There is always more to explore.
-Just yesterday I visited a bookstore only selling travel books.
+Just yesterday I visited a bookstore selling only travel books.
 The other day, I found a small boutique publisher bookshop that specializes in female authors who wrote between the two world wars.
 The one I’m going to enter sales books on art.

 Single Blend Coffee and Flavia